 - 2. Preventive care, diagnosis, treatment of or related to the teeth, jawbones or gums.
-Examples include: - Extractions (including wisdom teeth), restoration and replacement of teeth. - Medical or surgical treatments of dental conditions. - Services to improve dental clinical outcomes.
+Examples include: - 3.
+Extractions (including wisdom teeth), restoration and replacement of teeth.
+This exclusion does not apply to non-accident-related dental services for which Benefits are provided as described under Dental Services Non-Accidental in Additional Coverage Details. - Medical or surgical treatments of dental conditions. - Services to improve dental clinical outcomes.